 Water is critically important to the flavor of our tequila.
-We use a mixture of rain and spring water.
+We use a mixture of rain, spring, and deep well (450 ft+) water.
 This combination creates a superior blend and just the right amount of minerality for our tequila.
 Jalisco is famous for many things, its rainy season is one of them.
 The roof of the distillery is a giant rain collecting system and has a 53,000-gallon underground cistern.
 This allows us to utilize the rain in the dry season, and be more environmentally friendly.

 THE SECRET IS IN OUR YEAST

 Fermentation is the magical time when we take our cooked agave juice (mosto) and add yeast to make a low alcohol liquid, very similar to beer.
 The strain of natural yeast we use is a unique and closely guarded strain that makes our tequila special and has been in our Master Distiller, Felipe Camarena’s family for generations.
 The stainless steel insulated fermentation tanks help control the temperature to allow the yeast to do what they do best, convert sugars (and carbohydrates) to alcohol.

 The finish of our Ultra Premium Extra Añejo Tequila depends greatly on what type of cask our tequila rests in.
 We use used bourbon whiskey casks.
 This imparts a rich complexity of flavors with a subtle oak flavor.